Connect with others who understand.

 4. Antiseptic Washes

-People with HS may benefit from using antiseptic cleansers when bathing.
-These washes can be used on areas of skin affected by HS.
+People with HS may benefit from using antiseptic cleansers on areas of skin affected by HS.
 If you’ve ever had surgery, your doctor may have advised you to use an antiseptic or antibacterial bodywash the day before your procedure.
-But many people with HS also use washes daily to help prevent infection.
+Many people with HS also use washes daily to help prevent infection.
+For maximum effectiveness, leave the product on your skin for a few minutes before rinsing.

 5. Wound Dressings